nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 5. If double-clicking do not work:

-    1. For Windows users, you can type "cmd" in the folder path bar to open up command prompt in that directory and type "java -jar atas.jar" in the command prompt.
+    a.
+For Windows users, you can type "cmd" in the folder path bar to open up command prompt in that directory and type "java -jar atas.jar" in the command prompt. **(Figure 3.1)**

     ![WindowsCommandPromptStartPage](images/user-guide/3.1-WindowsCommandPromptStartPage.png)

     <p align="center"> <sub> <b>Figure 3.1</b>: Welcome page </sub> </p>

-    1. For Mac users, you can right click the folder you saved atas.jar in and click on "New Terminal at Folder" and type "java -jar atas.jar" in the terminal.
+    b.
+For Mac users, you can right click the folder you saved atas.jar in and click on "New Terminal at Folder" and type "java -jar atas.jar" in the terminal. **(Figure 3.2)**

     ![MacbookTerminalStartPage](images/user-guide/3.2-MacbookTerminalStartPage.png)

     <p align="center"> <sub> <b>Figure 3.2</b>: Welcome page </sub> </p>

 6. The GUI similar to the below image should appear in a few seconds.<br>

     ![WelcomePage](images/user-guide/3.3-WelcomePage.png)

     <p align="center"> <sub> <b>Figure 3.3</b>: Welcome page </sub> </p>

 7. Now click on the Student tab and notice how the app contains some sample data. <br/>

     ![StudentSampleData](images/user-guide/3.4-StudentSampleData.png)

     <p align="center"> <sub> <b>Figure 3.4</b>: Student sample data </sub> </p>